JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/loops.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-The `true` value creates an infinite loop.
-It is necessary to end it with the `break` keyword.
+The `true` value creates an infinite loop, i.e., it is necessary to end the loop with the `break` keyword.
 Because the variable `i` represents an integer and we want to iterate over integers between 1 and 100, the correct termination condition is `i > 100`.

 ```jldoctest
 julia> i = 0;